Here, you'll find descriptions of specific and proprietary terms that we use on our website, and in our interfaces and APIs.

 Use your own domain in CDN links to all files stored with Uploadcare.

 CNAME, the file URLs can use

-With the Image Proxy feature you can manage images that are already hosted on your website and optimize their delivery with Uploadcare and skip manual uploading step (files are being uploaded behind the scenes the first time it's being accessed).
+Proxy allows you manage files that are already hosted on your website and optimize their delivery with Uploadcare while skipping the manual upload (each file is uploaded to CDN after the first request).

 A Proxy Endpoint is a URL prefix that goes before the original link to the file